Train ML models with Ray

 to submit the job.

-The initial output (which is also available from the job logs in the Ray dashboard, if you miss it in the terminal!) will show you which configurations were randomly samples, and it will start 8 training samples to evaluate those configurations.
+The initial output (which is also available from the job logs in the Ray dashboard, if you miss it in the terminal!) will show you which configurations were randomly sampled, and it will start up to 4 trials at a time while evaluating all 16 samples.

 Stop Ray system